 So if you do have an overabundance of milk, one of the first things you might have noticed, is that you appear to have a fast flow of milk (fast letdown video) and your baby may be struggling with that fast flow – coughing, spluttering, sucking in a whole load of air on latching, and sometimes even intermittently throughout the feed.

 So I would encourage you to look at the video relating to fast flow for some strategies that you can use to combat that.
-Another thing that you might have noticed is that your baby is taking in high volumes of milk and gaining weight quite dramatically, maybe as much as one pound of weight per week – and following often one of the highest centile lines on his growth chart.
+Another thing that you might have noticed is that your baby is taking in high volumes of milk and gaining weight quite dramatically, maybe as much as one pound of weight per week – and following often on one of the highest centile lines on his growth chart.

 Because of this you might actually believe that your baby ISN’T getting enough milk, and this is the irony of the situation.
-The truth is that your baby is taking in high volume milk at the beginning of a feed (which has a high amount of lactose in it, but low fat), and is never quite draining the breast, never reaching the fattier low volume milk as the feed progresses.
+The truth is that your baby is taking in high volume milk at the beginning of a feed (which has a high amount of lactose in it, but low fat), and he is never quite draining the breast, never reaching the fattier low volume milk as the feed progresses.
 So babies tend to fill up on high volume, and when they’re offered the next breast, they fill up again on high volume – but never quite feel satisfied enough.
-A.